Tuna10001/Assignments-on-remote-sensing-and-water-quality-data-analysis/README.md

-his repository contains assignments and practice projects I have completed while studying and learning about Python, Google Earth Engine (GEE), GIS, and water/environmental data analysis.
+This repository contains assignments and practice projects I have completed while studying and learning about Python, Google Earth Engine (GEE), GIS, and water/environmental data analysis.

 The scripts here are primarily from coursework, tutorials, and as part of my self-learning process.